spurin/cncf-psi-k8s-linux-simulator/README.md

 Click the link, authenticate with your Google credentials, you don't need to 'Trust' the image (i.e. share your credentials) for all of the functionality to work.
 Once launched, follow the short tutorial on the right hand side!

+After following the tutorial steps, you'll have Minikube configured and this will be accessible from an XFCE Linux Desktop environment, which, will be similar to that used in the PSI Exam suite.
+You should familiarise yourself with using Kubernetes within this environment, documentaion via firefox and general interactions such as copying and pasting.

 If for any reason, the tutorial is interrupted with an error message or does not appear (seems to be an intermittent Google Cloud Shell issue at the moment), i.e.

 ![Warning](https://raw.githubusercontent.com/spurin/cncf-psi-k8s-linux-simulator/main/warning.png)